Sanders–Trump voters

-In the United States, Sanders–Trump voters, also known as Bernie–Trump voters, are United States citizens who voted for Bernie Sanders in the 2016 or 2020 Democratic Party presidential primaries (or both), but who subsequently voted for Republican Party nominee Donald Trump in the general election.
+In the United States, Sanders–Trump voters, also known as Bernie–Trump voters, are the voter electorate that voted for Bernie Sanders in the 2016 or 2020 Democratic Party presidential primaries (or both), but who subsequently voted for Republican Party nominee Donald Trump in the general election.
 In the 2016 U.S. presidential election, these voters composed an estimated 6%–12% of Sanders supporters.
 At least another 12% of Sanders supporters did not vote for Democratic Party nominee Hillary Clinton, but also did not vote for Trump.

 The extent to which these voters were decisive in Trump's 2016 victory and their effect on the 2020 U.S. presidential election have been a subject of debate.
-Compared to other Sanders voters, Sanders–Trump voters are less likely to identify as Democrats and have more conservative views on social and gender issues.
+Compared to other Sanders voters, Sanders–Trump voters have more conservative views on social and gender issues and are less likely to identify as Democrats.

 2016 election

 Studies

 The Cooperative Congressional Election Study (CCES), an election survey of about 50,000 people, found that 12% of Sanders voters voted for Trump in 2016.
 In the states of Michigan, Pennsylvania, and Wisconsin, the number of Sanders–Trump voters was more than two times Trump's margin of victory in those states.
 Some analysts, such as Economist data journalist G. Elliott Morris, have argued that these voters disproportionately impacted the 2016 election.
 Others, including political scientist Brian Schaffner, who served as a co-Principal Investigator in the CCES survey, have said that Trump's margin of victory was small enough that Sanders–Trump voters were merely one voting bloc out of many that could have decided the outcome, and that "defections" between a primary and a general election are quite common.
 By every estimate, Obama–Trump voters—voters who had previously voted for Barack Obama but voted for Trump in 2016—vastly outnumber Sanders-to-Trump voters, accounting for about 14% of Trump's total vote.

 The 2016 VOTER survey conducted by YouGov, which interviewed 8,000 respondents in July and December 2016, found that 12% of those who preferred Sanders in the primary preferred Trump in the general election.
 The RAND Presidential Election Panel Survey, which interviewed the same group of around 3,000 respondents six times during the campaign, found that 6% of those who reported supporting Sanders in March reported supporting Trump in November.
 A November 2016 poll conducted by ABC News and The Washington Post only days before the general election showed 8% of Sanders supporters intended to vote for Trump or had voted for him.
 Unlike the CCES survey, these surveys did not validate the turnout of those surveyed, while CCES was limited to examining only voters whose participation in both the primaries and general election could be verified via voter file data, which excluded those who voted in caucuses or party-run primaries.